stasaki/PentaMind/README.md

 # PentaMind

 This repository contains a deep learning model for predicting cognitive performance from an image of intersecting pentagons.
-The model is trained on data collected at Rush Alzheimer's Disease Center and is implemented using PyTorch.
+The model is trained on data collected at Rush Alzheimer's Disease Center (RADC) and is implemented using PyTorch.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.